Neighborly

 1. Sign-up - Including your full street address.

-2. Get Listed - You are listed in your custom directory of nearest neighbors (site participants) in a circle around you covering 25 to 100 people.
+2. Get Listed - You are listed in your personalized directory of nearest neighbors (site participants) around you covering 25 to 100 people.
+You are in the physical center of your directory.
 Target members: "neighborly" people open to private small group connections using real names for real trust

-3. Connect - Use your neighbor directory to connect with others via their preference (login required, reciprocity ensured).
+3. Connect - Use your neighbor directory to connect with others (login required, reciprocity ensured).
 Determine how you want to connect one to one whether by telephone, e-mail or a web form, encouraging neighbors to friend you on Facebook or follow on Twitter, or none of the above.

-4. Discuss - Easily share information (about a break-in on your block), ask questions (who can recommend a good plumber), etc. in private group setting with those in your neighbor circle (directory).
+4. Exchange - Easily share information (about a break-in on your block), ask questions (who can recommend a good plumber), etc. in private group setting with those in your neighbor directory.
 Post via e-mail or web.
 Read via e-mail or web.
 Topics you start are restricted to just those in your circle.
 You own the topic and may delete it or comments at anytime.
 You may only comment on topics started by people in your directory as well.

 [edit] Get Involved